Western world: Cultural definition

-Other countries

-Most of South Africa's population is not of European ancestry, excepting a sizeable minority.
-The primary sources of the country's constitution are Roman-Dutch mercantile law & personal law and English Common law, imports of Dutch settlement and British colonialism respectively.
-English, the country's lingua franca, is the main language used in official and business capacities and the sole language of record in South African courts.
-English and Afrikaans – most similar to Dutch – are two of South Africa's eleven official languages.
-Christianity is the dominant religion and many denominations incorporate worship practices from traditional African religions.
-The Methodist, Roman Catholic, Anglican, Dutch Reformed, Lutheran, Pentecostal and Seventh-day Adventist dominations are also popular.

-The Philippines, although geographically part of the Eastern world and having a majority population that does not possess European ethnic origins aside from a significant minority, maintains strong Western-based influences in its culture.
-Cape Verde also has significant influence from the Western world due to Portuguese colonization, seen through the country's language (Portuguese), music, art and the prevalence of Christianity.
-The country's population is also overall, a mixture of African and European descent.
-European influence is also evident in Namibia, which has a sizeable minority of European descent and was previously administered by Germany and then South Africa.

 Economic definition

 The term "Western world" is sometimes interchangeably used with the term First World or developed countries, stressing the difference between First World and the Third World or developing countries.
 This usage occurs despite the fact that many countries that may be culturally Western are developing countries – in fact, a significant percentage of the Americas are developing countries.
 It is also used despite many developed countries or regions not being culturally Western (e.g. Japan, Singapore, South Korea, Taiwan, Hong Kong, and Macao).
 Privatization policies (involving government enterprises and public services) and multinational corporations are often considered a visible sign of Western nations' economic presence, especially in Third World countries, and represent a common institutional environment for powerful politicians, enterprises, trade unions and firms, bankers and thinkers of the Western world.James C. W. Ahiakpor, "Multinational Corporations in the Third World: Predators or Allies in Economic Development?"
-20 July 2010 .Jackson J. Spielvogel, "Western Civilization: A Brief History, Volume II: Since 1500" 2016.
+20 July 2010 .Jackson J. Spielvogel, "Western Civilization: A Brief History, Vol. II: Since 1500" 2016.